Psilocin (mushrooms), broken down and described

 The visual geometry that is present throughout this trip can be described as more similar in appearance to that of 4-AcO-DMT, Ayahuasca and 2C-E than LSD.
-They can be comprehensively described as structured in their organization, organic in geometric style, intricate in complexity, large in size, fast and smooth in motion, colourful in scheme, glossy in colour, blurred in their edges and rounded in their corners.
+It can be comprehensively described as structured in its organization, organic in geometric style, intricate in complexity, large in size, fast and smooth in motion, colourful in scheme, glossy in colour, blurred in its edges and rounded in its corners.
 They have a very “natural” feel to them and at higher dosages are significantly more likely to result in states of Level 7B visual geometry over Level 7A.

-The auditory effects of psilocin are common in their occurrence and exhibit a full range of effects which commonly includes,
+The auditory effects of psilocin are common in their occurrence and exhibit a full range of effects which commonly include:

 The toxicity of psilocybin, psilacetin and psilocin is extremely low.
-In rats, the median lethal dose (LD50) of Psilocybin when administered orally is 280 milligrams per kilogram (mg/kg).
-Psilocybin comprises approximately 1% of the weight of Psilocybe cubensis mushrooms, and so nearly 1.7 kilograms (3.7 lb) of dried mushrooms, or 17 kilograms (37 lb) of fresh mushrooms, would be required for a 60-kilogram (130 lb) person to reach the 280 mg/kg LD50 value of rats.
-Based on the results of animal studies, the lethal dose of psilocybin has been extrapolated to be 6 grams, 1000 times greater than the effective dose of 6 milligrams.
+In rats, the median lethal dose (LD50) of psilocybin when administered orally is 280 milligrams per kilogram (mg/kg).
+Psilocybin comprises approximately 1% of the weight of Psilocybe cubensis mushrooms, so nearly 1.7 kilograms (3.7 lb) of dried mushrooms or 17 kilograms (37 lb) of fresh mushrooms would be required for a 60-kilogram (130 lb) person to reach the 280 mg/kg LD50 value of rats.
+Based on the results of animal studies, the lethal dose of psilocybin has been extrapolated to be 6 grams which is 1000 times greater than the effective dose of 6 milligrams.

-Keep in mind that psychedelic mushrooms are non-habit-forming and that the desire to use them can actually decreases with use.
+Keep in mind that psychedelic mushrooms are non-habit-forming and that the desire to use them can actually decrease with use.
 They are most often self-regulating.
-You also build an almost immediate tolerance to them after ingestion, preventing you from experiencing their full effects more often then every 4-7 days, unless you increase your dose significantly.
+You also build an almost immediate tolerance to them after ingestion, preventing you from experiencing their full effects for more often than every 4-7 days (unless you increase your dose significantly).

 - Psilocybin and psilocin are listed as Schedule I drugs under the United Nations 1971 Convention on Psychotropic Substances.

-- The UK ban on fresh mushrooms (dried ones were illegal as they were considered a psilocybin-containing preparation) introduced in 2005.
+- The UK ban on fresh mushrooms (dried ones were already illegal as they were considered a psilocybin-containing preparation) was introduced in 2005.

 - 4-ACO-DMT is unscheduled in the United States.
 It may be considered an analog of psilocin under the Federal Analog Act.

 - 4-ACO-DMT could also be considered illegal in the UK under the Misuse of Drugs Act 1971.
-O-Acetylpsilocin is an ester of psilocin, to which it metabolizes.
+4-ACO-DMT is an ester of psilocin (to which it metabolizes into).
 This means that it potentially carries the same penalty as any Class A drug.

 Reader submitted trip reports:

-Psilocin is one of my favourite psychedelics, best used in silent darkness and in high doses to fully release their hallucinatory effects.
-Mushrooms are slightly more capable of producing bad trips in people who are inexperienced with psychedelics, as they can be a little more confusing.
-However, they are extremely rewarding in terms of their head space, allowing for extremely deep philosophical thoughts and realizations that I have not found with any other substance.
+Psilocin is one of my favourite psychedelics and is best used in silent darkness and in high doses to fully release its hallucinatory effects.
+Mushrooms are slightly more capable of producing bad trips in people who are inexperienced with psychedelics as they can be a little more confusing.
+However, they are extremely rewarding in terms of head space, allowing for extremely deep philosophical thoughts and realizations that I have not found with any other substance.